Department of Chemistry

 Requirements

-• Approval of the Chemistry Honors Director.
+• Prior approval of the Chemistry Honors Director.

 • Enrollment in Honors Thesis, CH 499, requiring a senior thesis written in ACS format for a scientific paper.